 The publication entitles the author to no royalties or other fees.
 This agreement will be governed by the laws of Finland.

 The journal is committed to following the peer review instructions of Finnish Association for Scholarly Publishing and the instructions and principles in "Responsible conduct of research and procedures for handling allegations of misconduct in Finland" issued by Finnish Advisory Board on Research Integrity.
 Since 2019, all peer-reviewed articles are indicated with the peer-review label issued by the Federation of Finnish Learned Societies.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

 All previous volumes of the journal are permanently available in full text at this website free of charge.
 This journal also utilizes Doria, which is a multi-institutional repository maintained by National Library of Finland, to permanently archive the journal articles for purposes of preservation and restoration.
 For more information: http://www.doria.fi/

 The Authors retain the right to self-archiving/parallel publishing (publisher's PDF allowed).

-Nordisk Judaistik/Scandinavian Jewish Studies was established in 1975 and was for several decades the leading academic journal in its field, well regarded not only within the Nordic countries but also in the international research community.
+Nordisk judaistik/Scandinavian Jewish Studies was established in 1975 and was for several decades the leading academic journal in its field, well regarded not only within the Nordic countries but also in the international research community.
 It has published 26 volumes between the years 1975 and 2008.
 Due to discontinuation of funding and staff, the journal was slumbering for a number of years, but in 2016 it was again revived, this time as an open access e-journal.
 Currently, the journal is published by the Donner Institute for Research in Religious and Cultural History in Åbo, Finland.
-While the journal now publishes its issues online the aim is digitalise all previous volumes and post them on this site in the near future.
+NJ publishes its issues open access online according to the golden model and all previous volumes have been digitalised and posted online on this website.